calabash/calabash-android/ruby-gem/lib/calabash-android/canned_steps.md

     Then /^I press list item number (\d+)$/
 Will press the specified list item in the first visible list.

     Then /^I long press list item number (\d+)$/

-Will lon press the specified list item in the first visible list.
+Will long press the specified list item in the first visible list.

     Then /^I click on screen (\d+)% from the left and (\d+)% from the top$/ Simulates a touch on the screen at the specified location.